ALLENYGY/ALLENYGY.github.io/NOTE/Algorithm/DAA/Sort.md

 ### Why is quicksort faster than mergesort?

-- The inner loop consists of an increment/decrement (by 1, which is fast), a test and ,a jump.
+- The inner loop consists of an increment/decrement (by 1, which is fast), a test, and , a jump.
 - There is no extra juggling as in mergesort.

 ## Heap Sort

 ### Priority Queue

-Priority queue is a data structure which allows at least two operations
+The priority queue is a data structure that allows at least two operations

 - insert
-- deleteMin/deleteMax
+- delete in/deleteMax
-  - finds, returns and removes the minimum elements in the priority queue
+  - finds, returns, and removes the minimum elements in the priority queue

 ### Binary Heap